Vlod-github/Self-learning-AI-based-on-chain-commands/README.md

 Due to the fact that all 12 agents are evaluated after each round, we get an error estimate because the agents end up in different initial conditions.
 In return, we get an acceleration of 12 times.
 As you understand, with 100 agents, we will get a 100-fold acceleration, because ideally we need to test by placing each agent in the same environment.
 This error can significantly affect our assessment, which is why the GA will miss effective agents.
 To combat this negative effect, we use 2 methods:
 1) The first method is that each subsequent evaluation does not replace the previous one, but corrects:
-`end_value = end_value + (end_value-cur_value)*(1/10)`, where `end_value` is the agent's final score, `cur_value` is the agent's score in the current round, 10 is the coefficient.
+`value[i] = value[i-1] + (value[i-1]-cur_value)*(1/10)`, where `value[i]` is the adjusted score, `value[i-1]` is the score for the previous round, `cur_value` is the score based on the results of one current round, and 10 is the coefficient.
 As the coefficient increases, the estimate will change more slowly, but it's averaging will occur more accurately.
 With small values of the coefficient (1, 2), random bad conditions can give a bad estimate for a good agent, then the final estimate will change too abruptly and the agent will be disposed of (lost forever).

 2) The second method is to dispose of bad agents not every round, but every N rounds.
 We chose N = 2.
 This improves the accuracy of the estimate, because it reduces the random error, but slows down our algorithm by 2 times.
 But it's still much faster than if we were doing a fair 12 rounds for a single GA iteration.
 </details>